Continually Updated Clinical Reference

 • The patient's desire for aesthetic improvement

 In-depth knowledge of the nasal anatomy is essential.
 The morphologic changes observed in a saddle nose are due to the loss of nasal skeletal support structures.
 These pathologic processes are discussed in the Pathophysiology section.
-The osseocartilaginous support framework includes the nasal bones, the upper and lower lateral nasal cartilages, the septum, the premaxilla, and their attachments to each other (see Image 6).
-The nasal septum plays a robust role in supporting the middle and lower thirds of the nose (see Image 7).
+The osseocartilaginous support framework includes the nasal bones, the upper and lower lateral nasal cartilages, the septum, the premaxilla, and their attachments to each other (see the first image below).
+The nasal septum plays a robust role in supporting the middle and lower thirds of the nose (see the second image below).

 Persons with contraindications for repairing a saddle-nose deformity include the following: